Embird Embroidery Software

 Trace Tool

-Using Trace tool means doing these operations:
+Using the Trace Tool involves these operations:

-2. Turning selected raster areas into vector objects
+2. Turning selected raster areas into vector objects.

-3. Filling vector objects with stitches
+3. Filling vector objects with stitches.

-How to Use it
+How to Use It

-Selection is performed by clicking the picture.
+Selection is performed by clicking on the picture.

 Main Features